thoni56/c-xrefactory/doc/c-xrefactory.md

 # Completion

-Completion is implemented with the function 'Complete', in jEdit usually bound to 'Control Space' hot-key, in Emacs the <kbd>F8</kbd> key.
+Completion is implemented with the function 'Complete', in Emacs usually bound to the the <kbd>F8</kbd> key.
 Completion tries to complete identifier before the caret by contextually appropriate strings.
-C-xrefactory is recognizing around 15 different context among them, completion of class attributes, classes, methods parameters, variable definitions, etc.  When several possibilities are available the completion dialog appears.
+C-xrefactory is recognizing different context among them, completion of function parameters, variable definitions, etc.  When several possibilities are available a completion dialog appears.

 ## Completion Dialog

-Each line of the dialog contains following informations: the identifier to insert, the inheritance level and the class where proposed symbol is defined, and the full definition of the symbol.
+Each line of the dialog contains following informations: the identifier to insert and the full definition of the symbol.

 Symbol can be selected using standard motion keys.
 The following special keys are available:

 - <kbd>return</kbd> — close dialog and insert completion.
-- <kbd>space</kbd> — inspect definition (or javadoc) of the symbol.
+- <kbd>space</kbd> — inspect definition of the symbol.
 - <kbd>escape</kbd> — return to invocation place and close dialog.

-When completing a type name, fully qualified names of classes from jar archives can also be proposed.
-When selecting such name, an additional dialog appears proposing you to add new import clause.

 # Browser